-- A consumer endpoint sends request messages to its consumer actor using the ! (tell) operator and the actor returns responses with sender ! once they are ready. - A producer actor sends request messages to its endpoint using Camel's asynchronous routing engine.
+- A consumer endpoint sends request messages to its consumer actor using the tell method and the actor returns responses with getSender().tell once they are ready. - A producer actor sends request messages to its endpoint using Camel's asynchronous routing engine.
 Asynchronous responses are wrapped and added to the producer actor's mailbox for later processing.
-By default, response messages are returned to the initial sender but this can be overridden by Producer implementations (see also description of the routeResponse method in Custom Processing).
+By default, response messages are returned to the initial sender but this can be overridden by Producer implementations (see also description of the onRouteResponse method in Custom Processing).